|Leadership (updated February 2018)||Contact Information|

 COMMUNITY PROFILE: The Ak-Chin Indian Community consists of both Tohono O'odham and Pima Indians in the Sonoran Desert of south-central Arizona.
 The O'odham translation of Ak-Chin means "mouth of the wash" or "place where the wash loses itself in the sand or ground."
 According to the Ak-Chin, this term refers to a type of farming that relies on washes or seasonal floodplains for irrigation.
 The Ak-Chin Indian Community was established in May 1912 through an Executive Order from President Taft.
 The originally-established 47,600-acre reservation was reduced to less than 22,000 acres in 1913.
 In 1961 the Tribe's government was formally organized, and the Ak-Chin are currenty governed by a five-member Tribal Council.

-The Ak-Chin Indian Community is young with 43.4 percent of the population being under age 18.* The median age is 23.2, considerably lower than the median age of 35.9 for the state of Arizona.
-The community is made up of diverse households.
-Households are twice as likely to be multigenerational (11.7 percent) than the state (4.9 percent), defined by the census as more than two generations living together.
-Less than half of households are traditional married-couple families, and households headed by a single female make up more than one-fourth (28.4 percent) of all households.
-Ak-Chin households have a significantly high poverty rate (47 percent), with 42 percent classified as "severely poor" due to earning less than half the poverty threshold.
-The percent in poverty is especially high for youth - 64 percent of those under age 18 live in poverty.
-The median household income for the community is $32,022.
+The Ak-Chin Indian Community is young with 28 percent of the population being under age 18.* The median age is 28.5, considerably lower than the median age of 37.5 for the state of Arizona.
+The community is made up of diverse households, with 43 percent of householders speaking a language other than English.
+Less than half of households are traditional married-couple families, and families headed by a single female make up more than one-fourth (26 percent) of all households.
+The Ak-Chin Indian Community has a poverty rate that is more than twice as high as the state of Arizona (40 percent compared to 17.7 percent), with 30 percent of families classified as "severely poor" due to earning less than half the poverty threshold.
+The median family income for the community is $24,688.

 The Ak-Chin Indian Community runs the Ak-Chin Him Dak Eco-Museum, the first of its kind in America.
 The museum was established to preserve, protect, promote, and teach all aspects of Ak-Chin heritage.
 The museum hosts two yearly celebrations, the annual Him-Dak Celebration in April, and Native American Recognition Day in September.
 The Community also operates Harrah's Ak-Chin Casino and Resort, Ak-Chin Pavillion, and Ak-Chin Farms.